ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

   - Guided repeated reading (in which learner receives feedback and is supported in identifying and correcting mistakes) has generally led to moderate increases in fluency/accuracy/comprehension.
   - Repeated reading of a text without guidance has not been reliably demonstrated to be effective.
 - **Vocabulary**
+  - One needs at least 3,000 words in a second language to read independently in that language.
+  - To comprehend a college-level academic text, a vocabulary of about 9,000 words is needed.
+  - Vocabulary develops not only through explicit teaching but also through routine exposure to language, especially print, which contains words and word structures used less often in speech.
   - Select words from the curriculum and teach their meanings prior to reading a text
-  - Introduce vocabulary through connected language (_discussion, elaboration activities_), instead of only dictionary definitions
+  - Introduce vocabulary through connected language (_discussion, elaboration activities_), instead of only dictionary definitions.
   - Provide multiple opportunities to interact with new words and word meanings in a variety of (_engaging_) contexts
 - **Comprehension**
   - Comprehension requires the reader to interpret and integrate information from various sources: